Tegaabada/Riverside_Severity_and_Readmission_Analysis/README.md

 - **Percentage of Readmitted Patients:** 4.78% of patients were readmitted.
 This relatively low rate and suggests effective discharge protocols.

-- **Percentage of Severe Cases@** 71.74% of patients were classified as having Severe illness.
+- **Percentage of Severe Cases:** 71.74% of patients were classified as having Severe illness.
 This confirms a high-acuity population, validating the dashboard’s focus on severity-driven care.

 - **Emergency Admissions:** 435 patients were admitted as emergencies.
 This highlights the urgent care load and provides context for triage and discharge risk.